kojano28/exercise-2/README.md

 ```
 python3 plan.py -s bfs examples/blocks-world-domain.pddl examples/blocks-world-problem.pddl
 ```
-Or to run the planner with the A* algorithm that you implemented in Task 2:
+Or to run the planner with the A* algorithm that you implemented in Task 2 or if negations use the example:
 ```
 python3 plan.py -s astar t1-your-domain.pddl t1-your-problem.pddl

+python3 plan.py -s astar examples/blocks-world-domain.pddl examples/blocks-world-problem.pddl
 ```

 ## Task 2